matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 any threepid validation, then the user could add any threepid to their account on the homeserver (which is likely not something homeserver admins want).

-To solve this problem, we propose adding a second endpoint that is only used for binding to an identity server of the user's choice.
-This endpoint will not bind the threepid to the user's account on the homeserver, only the identity server.

-In addition, the existing binding endpoint will lose the ability to bind threepids to an identity server, by removing its `bind` flag.
-Instead, it will solely be used to bind to the user's account on the homeserver.

-To be clear, the above issue is not a long-standing security issue.
-Indeed it is not a problem in any released version of Synapse, as Synapse keeps a list of "trusted identity servers" that acts a whitelist for what identity servers a user can specify.
+To be clear, this is not a long-standing security issue.
+It is not a problem in any released version of Synapse, as Synapse keeps a list of "trusted identity servers" that acts a whitelist for what identity servers a user can specify.

-Synapse is soon to lose this whitelist however, as part of lessening the reliance of homeservers on identity servers.
+The requirement for homeservers to keep this whitelist is soon to be lost however, as part of lessening the reliance of homeservers on identity servers.
 This cannot be done while the homeserver is still trusting an identity server for validation of threepids.
 If the endpoints are split, the homeserver will handle the validation of threepids being added to user accounts, and identity servers will validate threepids being added to their own database.

+To solve this problem, we propose adding two new endpoints.
+One that is only used for binding to user's account, and another that is only for binding to an identity server of the user's choice.
+The existing binding endpoint will be deprecated.

 One may question why clients don't just contact an identity server directly to bind a threepid, bypassing the implications of binding through a